 Have you ever wondered whether you need to be good at math to become a developer?
-Well in this video we explain it all.
-Watch it to find out just how much math developers use on a daily basis!
+Well, in this video we explain it all.
+Watch it to find out just how much math developers use daily!

 Simple mathematical concepts are often needed and applied in software development.